ign-saurav/tt-metal/models/experimental/transfuser/README.md

 ### Downloading Checkpoints

-Download the pre-trained TransFuser model checkpoint from the official repository:
+Download the pre-trained TransFuser model checkpoint from the official repository if not automatically downloaded:

 ```bash
 # Download checkpoint (example: model_seed1_39.pth)